Global standards: supporting your hybrid workforce with a consistent user experience.

 With their commitment, Arup have managed to standardise a number of its offices/regions with NEC products and together we continue to push the NEC displays in regions where price is considered all that matters.

-Only world-class channel partners need apply.
+Only world-class channel customers need apply.

 Through its global channel program, Sharp/NEC maintains close cooperation across its regions, ensuring its AV/IT reseller partners have the communication and support they need to serve their customers.
 Our strong global ecosystem of partners ensures that our enterprise customers enjoy the high-quality experience they have come to expect.
-The program comprises partners across the Americas, EMEA, and APAC regions who receive dedicated support from the Sharp/NEC Global Team, access to its global technology portfolio and global pricing.
+The program comprises partners and customers across the Americas, EMEA, and APAC regions who receive dedicated support from the Sharp/NEC Global Team, access to its global technology portfolio and global pricing.

 Find out more about the